belalhossain22000/basic-problem-solving/README.md

 console.log(age);

 These operators are particularly valuable when working with data from external sources such as APIs where missing or undefined values can be common.

+### 3/How do you handle asynchronous operations in TypeScript, and what are the advantages of using async/await over callbacks or Promises?.

+async/await is a surprisingly easy syntax to work with promises.
+It provides an easy interface to read and write promises in a way that makes them appear synchronous.

+An async/await will always return a Promise.
+Even if you omit the Promise keyword, the compiler will wrap the function in an immediately resolved Promise.
+This enables you to treat the return value of an async function as a Promise, which is quite useful when you need to resolve numerous asynchronous functions.

+Advantage:More readable and concise compared to callbacks and promises also built-in error handling with try-catch blocks.Can be used with promises and async functions.void callback hell by chaining asynchronous operations in a more readable way.Built-in error handling with catch method.Can be combined or transformed using higher-order functions such as .then and .map.
+In conclusion, it’s a trade-off between simplicity and readability.
+Callbacks are the simplest to understand and widely supported but can lead to callback hell.
+Promises are more readable and have built-in error handling, but are less widely supported.
+Async/await is the most readable.